rand-asswad/muallef/docs/parts/2_pitch.md

 represent the pattern similarity or dissimilarity as a function of the **time lag** $\tau$.

-We will study and compare a the functions that appear the most in litterature.
+We will study and compare the functions that appear the most in litterature.

 #### Autocorrelation function {-}